axlemn/plot-.xyz/README.md

     $ python setup.py install --record files.txt

 Again, sudo may be necessary.
-This write the locations all files which were created during installation to the folder "files.txt".
+This will write the locations all files which were created during installation to the folder "files.txt".

 To remove most of them, run